nidhikumari01/Tokyo-olympic-data-engineering-project/README.md

 # Tokyo-olympic-data-engineering-project
-Tokyo Olympic Data Engineering Pipeline using Azure Data Factory , Data Lake Gen2 , Azure Databricks , Azure Synapse Analytics(Dashboard)
+This project processes and analyzes Tokyo Olympic data using Azure services.
+It ingests data into Azure Data Lake Gen2, transforms it with Azure Databricks, and visualizes insights through dashboards in Azure Synapse Analytics.

 # About Dataset